Contact Us

 Total Trip: 11 nights & 12 days Kathmandu-Kathmandu.

-Seasons: All season except mid June to August.
+Seasons: All seasons except mid-June to August.

 Activities: Trekking & volunteer service with various means of